 Why Sex Happens in Tabletop RPGs and How to Deal With It

 We all know the scenario.
-Well-developed characters in a long-running campaign, all gathered for another epic stroke in a majestic story arc.
+Well-developed characters in a long-running campaign all gather for another epic stroke in a majestic story arc.
 In a moment of rest and relaxation, the players head to an inn for some drinks and maybe gather rumors.
-There’s lots of roleplaying, lots of interactions between each of the player characters, and even more interactions between the player characters and non-player characters (NPCs).
+There’s lots of roleplaying, and there are interactions between each of the player characters and even more interactions between the player characters and non-player characters (NPCs).
 Drinks are consumed.
 Passions rise (or maybe boredom surfaces).
 And that’s when it happens.